Derick80/astro-blog/src/content/blog/audio-player.md

 ---
-title: 'DIY Audio Player'
+title: "DIY Audio Player"
-description: 'DIY Audio Player Planning'
+description: "DIY Audio Player Planning"
-pubDate: 'April 10, 2023'
+pubDate: "April 10, 2023"
-heroImage: '/ipodjpg.jpeg'
+heroImage: "/ipodjpg.jpeg"
-tags: ['DIY', 'Audio', 'Coding']
+tags: ["DIY", "Audio", "Coding"]
 ---

 ### Introduction

 I want to build a DIY audio player.
 Think iPod but still cool.
 I have an extensive collection of music and I want to be able to listen to it on the go.
 I also want to learn more about electronics and coding.

 I asked ChatGPT for help with this and it suggested the following:

 Choose the hardware components: The first step is to choose the hardware components that you will use to build your iPod.
 This includes a circuit board, display screen, battery, storage drive, audio codec, and other necessary components.
 You may also need to purchase special tools and equipment, such as a soldering iron, multimeter, and wire strippers.

 I asked ChatGPT which audio codec to use with my collection and it was suggested to use Ogg Vorbis or Opus.
 So obviously, I asked which one is better and here's what ChatGPT said:

 Ogg Vorbis is a well-established codec that has been around for many years.
 It is a free and open-source codec that offers high-quality audio at lower bit rates than other codecs such as MP3.
 It is compatible with a wide range of devices and media players and is a popular choice among audiophiles and music enthusiasts.